-- It is illegal for recreational fishers to sell their catch. - Leave all commercial fishing gear in place and do not disturb commercial fishers going about their lawful business. - You must not alter the length of any species of fish by filleting and/or removing the head whilst

-- you are in, on or adjacent to the water.
+- Leave all commercial fishing gear in place and do not disturb commercial fishers going about their lawful business. - You must not alter the length of a fish which is subject to a minimum or maximum size limit whilst you are in, on or adjacent to any waters in any manner other than by gutting, gilling and scaling.
 This rule does not apply at areas normally used for cleaning fish, such as boat ramp cleaning tables, if the fish are for immediate consumption or immediate use as bait, or for fish that do not have a legal length.
-You may clean fish by gilling and gutting only. - It is illegal to use a setline, hand held lines, traps, nets, a light, your hand or a gaff unless otherwise stated.
-The use of salmon roe or products containing them is also prohibited. - You cannot use any chemical or explosive devices to take or assist to take fish. - The use and/or possession of gaff hooks in any inland (non-tidal) waters is prohibited. - It is illegal to jag/foul hook fish other than through the mouth.
+You cannot use any chemical or explosive devices to take or assist to take fish. - You cannot use setlines, spearguns, spears or other similar devices (except if using bowfishing equipment to take carp).
+Bowfishing equipment cannot be used in trout waters. - It is illegal to use or possess a gaff hook in, on or adjacent to inland waters.
+It is illegal to jag/ foul hook fish, to use frogs, live finfish, live birds or live animals as bait, or to sell your catch.
+You cannot use any nets or traps which are not permitted for use.
+The use of salmon roe or products containing them is also prohibited.